jominjose14/Salut/README.md

 # salut
-A real-time chat app build using socket.io
+A real-time chat app built using socket.io